About the TradeByte category

 Please refer to the Tradebyte API Reference page.
 Based on the documentation, some actions may need one or more path parameters.

-For actions that don’t require payload on the request body, please look at this example.
-For example, we want to mark a message as processed.
+For actions that don’t require a payload on the request body, please look at the following example: we want to mark a message as processed.
 Please select “Mark message as processed” as the action of the publisher.

 image

-For actions that require us to put payload into the request (TB.One REST API Reference), you can just put the data into payload property like below example.
+For actions that require us to put payload into the request (TB.One REST API Reference), you can just put the data into the payload property like the example below.

 image

-Alumio will send an API request to Tradebyte with URL /articles/stock with below request body.
+Alumio will send an API request to Tradebyte on URL /articles/stock with the request body below.

 image